A data project using Deep Learning to recognize waste on camera and classify if it can be recycled, composted, or trashed.

 Our local teams know their alumni and hiring partners, what they are up to and what they are looking for.
 They introduce you to the right people depending on your goal.

-The best companies partner with Le Wagon and hire our alumni as Data Scientist, Data Analyst or Data Engineer.
+The best companies partner with Le Wagon and hire our alumni as Data Scientists, Data Analysts, Product Managers or Data Engineers.

 Data Science course in Montreal